-The 2017 Benchmarking the Accounting & Finance Function report, a joint effort of Robert Half and the Financial Executives Research Foundation (FERF), shows just how widely used this software is today.
-Of the U.S. executives surveyed, 69 percent said their company continues to use Excel as their primary budgeting and planning tool — up one point from last year’s survey.
+The 2018 Benchmarking the Accounting & Finance Function report, a joint effort of Robert Half and the Financial Executives Research Foundation (FERF), shows how usage of this software is declining.
+Of the U.S. executives surveyed, only 63 percent said their companies continue to use Excel as their primary budgeting and planning tool — down six points from last year’s survey.

-Download the Benchmarking report and find out how your company compares in how it uses accounting tools like Excel, along with how it handles the critical, everyday workings of the accounting and finance function.
+Download the Benchmarking report and determine how your company compares in how it uses accounting tools like Excel, along with automation and digital transformation.

-The answer behind Excel’s continued dominance is threefold: affordability, simplicity and flexibility.
+The answer behind Excel’s continued popularity is threefold: affordability, simplicity and flexibility.

-- Low cost — An annual subscription to Office 365, which includes Excel, Word, Outlook, PowerPoint and two other applications, costs just $8.25 per month, and a single license covers five computers.
+- Low cost — Firms can opt for an annual subscription to Office 365, which includes Excel, Word, Outlook, PowerPoint and other applications, and a single license covers five computers.
 The suite of software is still available for a one-time purchase, as in the good old days.
-The latest version, Office Home & Business 2016, costs $230 from the Microsoft Store but can be purchased for much less from other retailers.

 - Ease of use — The basic functions of Excel are mostly intuitive and simple to learn, and templates save time and effort.
 Take, for example, setting up a spreadsheet to track and update payroll.
 It’s as easy as opening one of Excel’s many native templates for payroll registers, calculators, timesheets and more.